 - Efficiency rating: High-efficiency models come in both tank and tankless models and can offer energy savings of 100% to 300%.
-However, they cost on average $1,000 to $3,000 more than a standard-efficiency model.
+However, they cost an average of $1,000 to $3,000 more than a standard-efficiency model.

 How much does a water heater installation cost?

-Installation costs alone for a water heater range from $150 to $800.
+Installation costs alone for a tanked gas or electric water heater range from $150 to $800; tankless water heater installation costs around $400 to $1,500.
 The best way to determine installation costs is to have a licensed plumber come to your house to evaluate your space and options.
-Expenses depend on the type of water heater you are installing, whether you’re switching to another energy type and what extra labor charges might be involved (e.g., drywalling, wiring).
-Total costs for tank-based systems average about $1,000, while tankless systems are usually $1,000 to $3,000.
 You save more money in upfront costs by installing a tank-based water heater, but a tankless system saves you more in the long run.